Phoenix College Scholarships for Honors Students

 DeMund Foundation Transfer Scholarship for Honors Students

-Presidents' Scholars and Honors Achievement Awardees who plan to transfer to a 4-year college or university and who will graduate with Honors Program designation* from Phoenix College can apply for the DeMund Foundation Transfer scholarship.
+Presidents' Scholars and Honors Achievement Awardees who plan to transfer to a four-year college or university and who will graduate with Honors Program designation* from Phoenix College can apply for the DeMund Foundation Transfer scholarship.
 Other restrictions apply.
 Visit the Honors Hub for application and details.

-*Honors Program designation means that a student has achieved a graduation GPA of 3.5 AND completed 15 credits of Honors courses at the time of graduation.
+Honors Program designation means that a student has achieved a graduation GPA of 3.5 and completed 15 credits of Honors courses at the time of graduation.

 Padriac Hill Memorial Scholarship Fund

-The Padriac Hill Memorial Scholarship Fund was created out of an unfortunate incident - the untimely death, at age 20, of Phoenix College student Padriac Meriadoc Hill.
+The Padriac Hill Memorial Scholarship Fund was created out of an unfortunate incident — the untimely death, at age 20, of Phoenix College student Padriac Meriadoc Hill.
 "Padriac" is the Gaelic spelling for "Patrick."
-His father, Eric, chose Padriac's middle name after a hobbit hero in Tolkien's Lord of the Rings.
+His father, Eric, chose Padriac's middle name after a hobbit hero in J.R.R.
+Tolkien's Lord of the Rings.

 Padriac was born in the United States Army Hospital in Stuttgart, West Germany, in 1973.
 He later moved with his family to North Carolina and lived in New Mexico, New Hampshire, Louisiana, Texas, Singapore, Borneo, and the Philippines before moving to Glendale, Arizona, where he graduated from Independence High School.